redhat-developer/app-services-ui/README.md

 [![Build Status](https://travis-ci.org/RedHatInsights/insights-frontend-starter-app.svg?branch=master)](https://travis-ci.org/RedHatInsights/insights-frontend-starter-app)

-# insights-frontend-starter-app
+# mk-ui

-React.js starter app for Red Hat Insights products that includes Patternfly 4 and shared cloud.redhat.com utilities.
+mk-ui is based on the https://github.com/RedHatInsights/insights-frontend-starter-app.git which is React.js starter app for Red Hat Insights products that includes Patternfly 4 and shared cloud.redhat.com utilities.

+The remainder of these docs come from there.

 ## Getting Started

-There is a [comprehensive quick start guide in the Storybook Documentation](https://github.com/RedHatInsights/insights-frontend-storybook/blob/master/src/docs/welcome/quickStart/DOC.md) to setting up an Insights environment complete with:
+There is a [comprehensive quick start guide in the Storybook Documentation](https://cloud.redhat.com/docs/storybook?path=/story/welcome--quick-start-guide) to setting up an Insights environment complete with:

 - Insights Frontend Starter App